-As of December 31, 2023 all the countries where we operate, except for Panama, impose value-added tax on the sale of sparkling beverages, with a rate of 16.0% in Mexico, 12.0% in Guatemala, 15.0% in Nicaragua, 13.0% in Costa Rica, 19.0% in Colombia, 21.0% in Argentina, 22.0% in Uruguay, and in Brazil 16.0% in the state of Rio de Janeiro, 17.0% in the states of Goias and Santa Catarina, 18.0% in the states of São Paulo, Minas Gerais and Parana and 20.0% in the states of Mato Grosso do Sul and Rio Grande do Sul.
-The states of Rio de Janeiro, Goias and Parana also charge an additional 2.0% on sales as a contribution to a poverty eradication fund.
+As of December 31, 2024, all the countries where we operate, except for Panama, impose value-added tax on the sale of sparkling beverages, with a rate of 16.0% in Mexico, 12.0% in Guatemala, 15.0% in Nicaragua, 13.0% in Costa Rica, 19.0% in Colombia, 21.0% in Argentina, 22.0% in Uruguay, and in Brazil 16.0% in the state of Rio de Janeiro, 17.0% in the state of Santa Catarina, 18.0% in the states of São Paulo, Minas Gerais, Rio Grande do Sul and Parana, 19.0% in the state of Goias and 20.0% in the state of Mato Grosso do Sul.
+The states of Rio de Janeiro, Goias, Minas Gerais and Parana also charge an additional 2.0% on sales as a contribution to a poverty eradication fund.
 In Brazil the value-added tax is grossed-up and added, along with federal sales tax, at the taxable basis.
-In addition, we are responsible for charging and collecting the value-added tax from each of our retailers in Brazil, based on average retail prices for each state where we operate, defined primarily through a survey conducted by the government of each state, which in 2023 represented to us an average taxation of approximately 16.3% over net sales.
+In addition, we are responsible for charging and collecting the value-added tax from each of our retailers in Brazil, based on average retail prices for each state where we operate, defined primarily through a survey conducted by the government of each state, which for us amounted to an average taxation of approximately 16.9% over net sales in 2024.